henoriega/FOLPS-nu/README.md

 Attribution
 -----------

-Please cite `Foreman-Mackey, Hogg, Lang & Goodman (2012)
-<https://arxiv.org/abs/1202.3665>`_ if you find this code useful in your
+Please cite <https://arxiv.org/abs/1202.3665>`_ if you find this code useful in your research.
-research.
 The BibTeX entry for the paper is::

     @article{emcee,